Duraman3444/PreExamChartingAgent/docs/AI-Scribe-Comparison.md

 *Last updated: July 2025*

-This document provides a detailed, feature-by-feature comparison between **PreExamChartingAgent** and eight high-profile ambient/AI scribe platforms.
+This document provides a detailed, feature-by-feature comparison between **PreExamChartingAgent** and nine high-profile ambient/AI scribe platforms.
 Sources include product documentation, vendor demos, published pricing, conference talks, Reddit/HCP feedback, and direct clinician interviews.

 > ⚠️  **Disclaimer:** Information about closed-source vendors can change rapidly.
 All third-party details below reflect publicly available data as of the date above and should be independently verified for procurement.